 The MAC does not distinguish between MSDUs for the Controlled Port, and MSDUs for the Uncontrolled Port.
 In other words, EAPOL-Start frames and EAPOL-Key frames are encrypted and decrypted only after invocation of the MLME-SETPROTECTION.request primitive.

 NOTE—An Authenticator might retransmit the third message of the 4-way handshake (see 12.7.6.6 (4-way handshake implementation considerations)).
 In the initial 4-way handshake this third message (and the fourth message sent in response) will be unprotected and in a rekeying 4-way handshake the third (and fourth) message will be protected with the old key.
-If the ends of the link do not both support extended Key IDs for individually addressed frames, the mechanism by which a Supplicant might accept and respond to this retransmission of the third message if the MLME-SETKEYS.request and MLME-SETPROTECTION.request primitives have already been invoked is outside the scope of this standard.
+If the ends of the link do not both support extended Key IDs for individually addressed frames, the mechanism by which a Supplicant might accept and respond to this retransmission of the third message even though the MLME-SETKEYS.request and MLME-SETPROTECTION.request primitives have already been invoked is outside the scope of this standard.

 This standard assumes that IEEE Std 802.1X-2010 does not block the Controlled Port when authentication is triggered through reauthentication.
 During IEEE 802.1X reauthentication, an existing RSNA can protect all MSDUs exchanged between the STAs.
 Blocking MSDUs is not required during reauthentication over an RSNA.